dereatom/Code-Quiz-Assignement/README.md

  Start button as clicked
 Questions were answer by click
 I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-All questions are answered or the timer reaches 0
+WHEN I answer a question incorrectly the sore not changed All questions are answered or the timer reaches 0
 THEN the game is over
 WHEN the game is over